Most affiliate marketers view Facebook as the best place to focus their efforts.

 So, if you can’t find Instagram affiliate marketers in your niche, there’s a very good reason for that.

 Basically, they tried and died on that social hill.

 So that’s the “Maybe” to add to the equation.

-With that said the engagement rates on Instagram are so stupidly high you’d be silly not to at least dip your toe into the water.
+With that said the engagement rates on Instagram are so stupidly high you’d be silly not to dip your toe into the water at least.

 But understand that you should not build your entire affiliate business on an Instagram page.